alexyuly/ViewScript/README.md

   # etc...
 }

-# Declare a method of an implicitly typed parameter to the given steps:
+# Declare an action of an implicitly typed parameter to the given steps:
 parameter -> {
   step_1
   step_2
   # etc...
 }

-# Declare a method of an explicitly typed parameter to the given steps:
+# Declare an action of an explicitly typed parameter to the given steps:
 type : parameter -> {
   step_1
   step_2